 Erika, a P.A.T.H Certified Therapeutic Riding Instructor, has been teaching therapeutic riding at BDF since November 2019.
 She has been riding competitively since she was 8 years old and has a deep understanding of horse behavior and equitation skills which directly translate into her lessons.
 Erika is currently a student at the University of Georgia studying Risk Management and Insurance, with minors in Spanish and Religion.
 Her hometown is Chagrin Falls, Ohio.
 Post-graduation, Erika hopes to begin her career in the business world while continuing to teach therapeutic riding.
 Developing the relationship between the horse and rider is of high importance to Erika as well.

 Before she could walk, she wanted to ride.
 Benita’s very first exposure to a horse was when she was in her mother’s arms at a county fair in rural North Carolina.
 She reached out for the horse, her mom put her on, and the rest was history.
 After four years of lessons, Benita got her first pony at the age of 11 and successfully competed through high school in the hunter/jumper arena.
 After graduating from the University of Georgia, Benita married David Nelson, started a career, they raised two daughters, and sadly just didn’t have time for riding.
 But after a 37- year hiatus, she re-entered the riding world with the same passion and enthusiasm that she had as a young girl.
-She is currently enrolled in the PATH Certification Program, a stringent two-year process, as an “instructor in training.”
-She plans to finalize her certification in the fall of 2019.
+She is PATH Certified.
 Helping riders feel at ease with their equine partners is a high priority in her lesson plans.

 Lauren Wassel – Instructor